Transition to retirement

-However, since 1 July 2017 the ability of member's to make an election to treat TRIS payments as superannuation lump sums for tax purposes has been removed.
-This means superannuation member's will no longer have access to the super lump sum low rate cap for payments from their income stream.
-Therefore, the amount of tax a member must pay on their super income stream may change.
+Prior to 1 July 2017, a member could make an election to treat TRIS payments as superannuation lump sums for tax purposes.
+This meant superannuation members had access to the superannuation lump sum low-rate cap for payments from their income stream.

-Prior to 1 July 2017, regulation 995-1.03(b) of the Income Tax Regulations 1997 allows member's to elect to treat one or more payments from their super income stream as a super lump sum for tax purpose.
-Generally, this option was used to take advantage of tax concessions available when between their perseveration age and 60 years old.
+Prior to 1 July 2017, regulation 995-1.03(b) of the Income Tax Regulations 1997 allowed members to elect to treat one or more payments from their superannuation income stream as a superannuation lump sum for tax purpose.
+Generally, this option was used to take advantage of tax concessions available when a member was between their perseveration age and 60 years.

-If the member made this election, it changes the tax treatment of the payments because they member could access the low rate cap (currently $215,000).
-Super lumps up to this cap are tax-free.
-The cap applies to reduce the amount of tax a member pays on the taxed component of their benefit through a super lump sum tax offset.
+If the member made this election, it changed the tax treatment of the payments because they could access the low-rate cap ($215,000 in 2020/21 increasing to $225,000 in 2021/22).
+Superannuation lumps up to this cap are tax-free.
+The cap applies to reduce the amount of tax a member pays on the taxed component of their benefit through a superannuation lump sum tax offset.

-Effective 1 July 2017, the removal of this election means a member can no longer treat pension payments as lump sums for tax purposes.
-Instead, they will be taxed as income stream benefits.
+From 1 July 2017, the removal of this election meant a member could no longer treat pension payments as lump sums for tax purposes.
+Instead, they are taxed as income stream benefits.
 Under the PAYG rules, the fund may need to withhold more tax from their payments.

 Jodi is 57 years old in 2016-17.
-In addition to her income from employment ($40,000 per year), she commences a TRIS from her self-managed super fund (SMSF) part-way through the financial year.
+In addition to her income from employment ($40,000 per year), she commences a TRIS from her self-managed superannuation fund (SMSF) part-way through the financial year.
 Jodi receives three payments of $12,000.
-She has received no previous super lump sums and the full $195,000 low rate cap is available to her.
+She has received no previous superannuation lump sums and the full $195,000 low-rate cap is available to her.

 Jodi receives benefits totalling $36,000 in 2016-17, with tax-free components of $3,600, and taxable components (taxed in the fund) of $32,400.

-Before she receives each payment, Jodi elects to treat her TRIS benefits as super lump sums for tax purposes.
+Jodi elects to treat her TRIS benefits as superannuation lump sums for tax purposes.

 In her 2016-17 tax return, Jodi:

 Jodi continues to receive quarterly TRIS benefits in 2017-18, totalling $48,000.
-She is no longer able to make the elections to treat the TRIS benefits as super lump sums.
+She is no longer able to make the elections to treat the TRIS benefits as superannuation lump sums.

 In her 2017-18 tax return, Jodi:

-Source: GN 2017/14- Removal of election to treat super income streams as lump sums
+Source: GN 2017/14- Removal of election to treat superannuation income streams as lump sums

 This technical resource is intended for the use of financial advisers only.
 It is current as at the date of publication but may be subject to change.
 This publication has been prepared without taking into account a potential investor's objectives, financial situation, needs or objectives.
 Before making a recommendation based on this material, you should consider its appropriateness based on the client's objectives, financial situation and needs.
 Rainmaker Group is not a registered tax agent under the Tax Agent Services Act 2009.
 Your client should refer to a registered tax agent before relying on information published herein that may impact their tax obligations, liabilities or entitlements.